QuantumKraken/Snake-Eternal/README.md

 * 4 - 2-axis Analog Thumb Joysticks (https://www.adafruit.com/product/512)
 * 1 - 320x240 ST7789 Display (https://www.adafruit.com/product/4311)

-Other microcontrollers, joysticks, and SPI screens can be substituted, but compatiblity is no guaranteed.
+Other microcontrollers, joysticks, and SPI screens can be substituted, but compatibility is not guaranteed.

 ### Wiring